 The audit to be performed will be based on the Grantee's reports and records.
-Grantee will reimburse to the County the cost of such audits up to ten thousand dollars (\$10,000), per triennial audit.
-The ten thousand dollars (\$10,000) shall be increased annually by the change in CPI.
+Grantee will reimburse to the County the cost of such audits up to seven point two percent(7.2%) of Gross Receipts from the prior fiscal year ending June 30.

-Should an audit by the County disclose that the Franchise Fees paid by Grantee to the County (relative to any period in time in excess of three (3) months) has been understated by at least fifty thousand (\$50,000) dollars or two percent (2%), whichever is less, then Grantee shall pay the County the amount of the understated Franchise Fee, plus simple interest on such understated amount at the rate of ten percent (10%) per annum from the date originally due until paid.
+Should an audit by the County disclose that Franchise Fees paid by Grantee to the County (relative to any period in time in excess of three (3) months) has been understated by at least fifty thousand (\$50,000) dollars or two percent (2%), whichever is less, then Grantee shall pay the County the amount of the understated Franchise Fee., plus simple interest on such understated amount at the rate of ten percent (10%) per annum from the date originally due until paid.